statsite/statsite/README.md

 This means that the percentile values are not perfectly accurate, and are subject to a specifiable error epsilon.
 This allows us to store only a fraction of the samples.

-Histograms can also be optionally maintained for timer values.
-The minimum and maximum values along with the bin widths must be specified in advance, and as samples are recieved the bins are updated.
-Statsite supports multiple histograms configurations, and uses a longest-prefix match policy.

 Install
 -------